Last updated on September 23rd, 2023

 What is Continuous Glucose Monitoring?

-Continuous Glucose Monitoring, often abbreviated as CGM, is a revolutionary method for tracking blood glucose levels in real-time.
+Continuous Glucose Monitoring, often abbreviated as CGM, is a revolutionary method for tracking blood glucose levels in real time.
 Unlike traditional glucose meters that require periodic finger stick tests, continuous glucose monitoring devices provide a continuous stream of data, typically updated every few minutes.
+According to the National Institute of Health, CGM devices help in figuring out blood sugar trends by tracking your readings every few minutes.
 This continuous monitoring allows individuals with diabetes to gain deeper insights into their glucose fluctuations, helping them make timely adjustments to their treatment plans.

 Read More: What Is Diabetes Leg Pain?